Topological bias: How haloes trace structural patterns in the cosmic web: Simplicial complexes: Voronoi Delaunay tessellations

 \subsubsection{Tessellations and the cosmic web:\\ \ \ \ \ \ \ \ \ \ \ \ Sensitivity to multi-scale and anisotropic morphology}

+A detailed assessment of the sensitivity of Voronoi and Delaunay tessellations to the nature of the generating point distribution~\citep{schaap2007,weygaert2008cosmic} revealed that they impressively follow the fundamental structural properties of the cosmic web.
 Voronoi cells are highly sensitive to the local number density of the point distribution~\citep[see][]{weygaert1991,weygaert1994fragmenting,schaap2000continuous,Neyrinck2005,weygaert2008cosmic}.
 The dual of the Voronoi tessellation, the Delaunay tessellation, shares these properties to an even stronger extent.
-They have a range of properties that make them ideally suited for the study of the spatial structure of both the density and distance field.
-Their well-defined and unique means of tessellating a space offers an intuitive step from a discrete sample distribution to a volume-covering representation of the underlying distribution.

-In cosmology, the unique geometric sensitivity of the Voronoi and Delaunay tessellations has led to the development of the fully self-adaptive DTFE procedure, the Delaunay Tessellation Field Estimator~\citep{schaap2000continuous,schaap2007,weygaert2008cosmic,cautun2011}, which not only delivers an impressively accurate reconstruction of the spatial characteristics of the density field traced by the point sample, but along with this also of the volume-covering volume-weighted velocity field traced by the points~\citep{bernardeau1996,romano2007delaunay}.
-DTFE uses the Voronoi cell volumes to obtain an estimate of the local density at each sample point, and subsequently uses the Delaunay cells to define a first-order estimate of the density field throughout the sample volume.